 - Do research regularly.
 Search for keywords relevant to you and see which new sites pop up on the first page of Google.

-So there you go, these were my five grumpy marketing observations as we enter the next decade.
+So there you go, these were my five grumpy marketing trends as we enter the next decade.
 I hope this was worth your time, and I wish you a happy productive 2020!